ffund/compe-design-project/lab3/pulse-width.md

 * First, click on Digital in the Scope window toolbar.
 The Digital window will open at the bottom of the display.
 * Click the + button on the Digital window to add a digital channel.
 Choose Signal, then DIO 0 and click Add.

+You will see the analog signal across the capacitor at the top of the display, and the digital signal from the GPIO pin used to charge the capacitor at the bottom of the display.

 ### Procedure for reading light levels using pulse width

 To read the ambient light levels from the photoresistor, we will use the following approach: